Employment Application Process

 Individuals wishing to claim their former foster child employment preference must submit a copy of their employment preference form letter from the Texas Department of Family and Protective Services with their UT Dallas employment application.

-An individual who qualifies for a veteran’s employment preference is entitled to a preference in employment with or appointment to a public entity or for a public work of this state over other applicants for the same position who do not have a greater qualification.
+An individual who qualifies for a veteran’s employment preference is entitled to a preference in employment with or appointment to a state agency or institution of higher education over other applicants for the same position who do not have a greater qualification.

-- A veteran’s surviving spouse who has not remarried or an orphan of a veteran qualifies for a veteran’s employment preference if:
+- A veteran’s surviving spouse who has not remarried.

-- the veteran was killed while on active duty;
+- An orphan of a veteran if the veteran was killed while on active duty.

 Throughout the application process, you can expect to receive system-generated notifications of your application’s status.
 Additionally, you may review the status of your application online.
 If you are invited to an interview, that invitation will be extended via phone or email.